wp-plugins/juna-it-poll/readme.txt

 * It lets you to create or interfere the inquiry any time if you find that it is necessary - Poll

 If you think, that you found a bug in our [WordPress Juna IT Poll](http://juna-it.com/index.php/features/elements/juna-it-plugin/) plugin or have any question contact us at [junait.com@gmail.com](mailto:junait.com@gmail.com).

+Get results without ruining the user experience of your site.

+Install and enjoy!

+== Installation ==

+### First download the WordPress Polls plugin ZIP file.

+1. Go to Plugins page, and add new plugin.
+2. Then go to Plugins page Add New > Upload Plugin
+3. Click "Choose file" then select the - poll-wp zip file.
+4. Then Install and activate the plugin.
+5. That's all, now you can build Polls and Survey forms.
+If any problem occurs, contact us at [junait.com@gmail.com](mailto:junait.com@gmail.com)

+== Screenshots ==

+1. WordPress Juna IT Poll
+2. WordPress Juna IT Poll
+22. WordPress Juna IT Poll
+23. WordPress Juna IT Poll
+24. WordPress Juna IT Poll
+25. WordPress Juna IT Poll
+26. WordPress Juna IT Poll
+27. WordPress Juna IT Poll
+28. WordPress Juna IT Poll
+29. WordPress Juna IT Poll
+3. WordPress Juna IT Poll
+32. WordPress Juna IT Poll
+33. WordPress Juna IT Poll
+34. WordPress Juna IT Poll

+== Changelog ==

+= 1.0.1 =
+*  Bug fixed in Poll.

+==Step 1.
+Adding a Juna IT Poll==

+To add a poll in your website you just need to install poll plugin and its done.